-ISK Biosciences Inc. awards a \$1250 scholarship to a student entering the third or fourth year of the Pest Management option at the NSAC.
+ISK BIOSCIENCES INC. offers a \$1250 scholarship to a student entering the third or fourth year of the B.Sc.(Agr.) program at the NSAC.
+Preference will be given to students and course work in interests Management.
 Only students with potato farm backgrounds will be considered for this award.
-Selection criteria include academic performance, and interest in employment in the Maritime potato industry.
-Applications must be submitted to the NSAC Awards Office not later than September 20.
+Selection criteria include academic performance, and career interests in the Maritime potato industry.
+The scholarship will not be awarded in years a candidate does donor's requirements. the meet not Applications must be submitted to the NSAC Awards Office not later than September 20.